Datacenter Computing

 Labs

-Through lab exercises, students get practical experience with modern datacenter technologies and reinforce the basic concepts covered in the lectures.
+Through lab exercises, students get practical experience with modern data center technologies and reinforce the basic concepts covered in the lectures.

 Homework Assignments